nasa/fprime/docs/Tutorials/MathComponent/Tutorial.md

 There is a one second delay between the execution of each command in the list.
 If a longer delay is desired, a special command `WAIT, <seconds>` can be added to the list.

-A special command `WAIT` will pause the script.

-To recreate the set of commands run manually via the GUI, the script file would look like:
+To recreate the set of tutorial commands that were executed manually via the GUI (see `4.1.1`), the script file would look like:

 ```
 # Run this script to replicate the MathComponent tutorial